184.108.40.206.1 - Disjoint & Independent Events

-Two events that do not occur at the same time.
+Disjoint events are events that never occur at the same time.
 These are also known as mutually exclusive events.

-Let's consider undergraduate class status.
-A student can be classified as a freshman, sophomore, junior, or senior.
+Let's consider undergraduate class level.
+A student can be classified as a first-year student, sophomore, junior, or senior.

-Being a freshman and being a sophomore are disjoint events because an individual cannot be classified as both at the same time.
+Being a first-year student and being a sophomore are disjoint events because an individual cannot be classified as both at the same time.